microsoft/autogen/website/docs/topics/non-openai-models/local-litellm-ollama.md

-# Locally Run Proxy Servers
-LLM proxy servers allow you to run models within your environment and provide an OpenAI-compatible API for your applications to use, including AutoGen.

-These proxy servers can be open-source or closed-source.

-## LiteLLM with Ollama
+# LiteLLM with Ollama
-[LiteLLM](https://litellm.ai/) is a proxy server, providing an OpenAI-compatible API, and it interfaces with a large number of providers that do the inference.
+[LiteLLM](https://litellm.ai/) is an open-source locally run proxy server that provides an OpenAI-compatible API.
+It interfaces with a large number of providers that do the inference.
 To handle the inference, a popular open-source inference engine is [Ollama](https://ollama.com/).

 As not all proxy servers support OpenAI's [Function Calling](https://platform.openai.com/docs/guides/function-calling) (usable with AutoGen), LiteLLM together with Ollama enable this useful feature.

 Running this stack requires the installation of:
 1. AutoGen ([installation instructions](/docs/installation))